The DSLR - Life & Death

-Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" (mirrorless) form.
-These cameras were initially consumer toys, playful with deign and ergonomics, but crippled by a reliance on emerging technology.
-Small / low resolution sensors, slow / tiny memory, poor processing, slow autofocus and terrible screens.
-All this made the experience less than ideal and certainly nothing a professional photographer would want to use.
+Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" & "mirrorless" form.
+These cameras were initially consumer toys; playful with deign, but crippled by emerging technology.
+Little, low-resolution sensors.
+Small, slow memory capacity.
+Unrefined & sluggish processing.
+Poor autofocus.
+Terrible screens.
+All this made for a pretty rough user experience that would not impress professionals.

 The exponential improvement of digital components over the last few decades has enabled mirrorless cameras to leapfrog over the venerable DSLR's functionality.
 Although mirrorless was initially marketed on simply being smaller & lighter, ultimately they're becoming more capable (reliable, versatile, faster an silent).
 To illustrate what I mean let's compare features from Nikon's latest flagship DSLR (D6 - 2020) to Sony's first flagship mirrorless camera (A9 - 2017):